osohq/oso/docs/understand/policies/auth-models/abac.rst

 ABAC basics
 -----------

 Continuing from the RBAC examples, suppose we want to allow employees to view *their own* expenses.

-Recall that we had previously set up our users as classes in Polar:
+Recall that we had previously registered our user classes with oso:

 .. tabs::
     .. group-tab:: Python